Loopring/protocols/packages/lightcone_v2.js/README.md

-# loopr-app-sdk
-Loopring javascript library for Lightcone 2.0
+# Javascript library for Lightcone 2.0

 1. `npm install` to install dependencies
 2. `npm run build:proto` to generate models from protobuffer